-Merritt Island Multi Sports Star Mason Denaburg Selected To Play In Under Armour Baseball Game
+Merritt Island Star Mason Denaburg To Play In Under Armour All-American Baseball Game

-ABOVE VIDEO: Merritt Island multi sport star, Mason Denaburg has been selected to participate in the 2017 Under Armour All-American Baseball Game to be played at at iconic Wrigley Field on July 29.
+ABOVE VIDEO: Merritt Island multi sport star Mason Denaburg will play in the 2017 Under Armour All-American Baseball Game set at at iconic Wrigley Field on July 29.

-BREVARD COUNTY • MERRITT ISLAND, FLORIDA – Merritt Island multi sport star, Mason Denaburg has been selected to participate in the 2017 Under Armour All-American Baseball Game to be played at iconic Wrigley Field on July 29.
+BREVARD COUNTY • MERRITT ISLAND, FLORIDA – Merritt Island multi sport star Mason Denaburg will play in the 2017 Under Armour All-American Baseball Game at iconic Wrigley Field in Chicago on July 29.

 The 10th annual event will bring together the top 40 high school players in the United States, Canada and Puerto Rico.